 Robert Sahyan is a senior associate in the Finance & Insolvency Practice Group in the firm's San Francisco office.

 Areas of Practice

 Commercial and Asset-Based Financing

-- $25 million revolving credit facility to a developer and marketer of alcoholic beverages, secured by account receivables, equipment, inventory and intellectual property.
+- $25 million revolving credit facility to a producer of alcoholic beverages, secured by account receivables, equipment, inventory and intellectual property.

-- $12 million revolving loan secured by personal property, including inventory and intellectual property, of affiliated companies involved in sale of artificial Christmas trees and decorations.
+- $12 million revolving loan secured by personal property, including inventory and intellectual property, of affiliated companies in the home goods space.

-- $15 million revolving credit facility secured by aircraft.
+- Refinancing of credit facility secured by artwork.